-Hula Hoops and Doorways: Your Sphere of Influence - Working with Obstacles and Choice
+Hula Hoops and Doorways: Working with Obstacles and Choice

 This session explores how we get stuck and how mindfulness can help us get moving again.
 We'll look at creating healthy boundaries for ourselves while also accepting our limitations as we accept the truth that what is happening around us is not entirely within our control.
 We will begin to notice the possible doorways that could provide movement if we could get free enough of our self-created obstacles to actually go through them.
 This talk explores limitations, choice and reclaiming our freedom to act skillfully.

 Loving Everyone...Except for....